IBM/aspera-cli/README.md

 gem update aspera-cli
 ```

 `ascli` checks every week if a new version is available and notify the user in a WARN log.
-To de-activate this feature set the option `version_check_days` to `0`, or specify a different period in days.
+To de-activate this feature, globally set the option `version_check_days` to `0`, or specify a different period in days.

-To check manually:
+To check if a new version is available (independently of `version_check_days`):

 ```bash
 ascli conf check_update